The FX School Filmmaking course is an intensive course that requires students to make as many as 5 short films or projects to earn their Certificate!

 - Advanced Colour Grading Techniques on Da Vinci Resolve

-Diploma Film Project (DFP) for Editors Pro Course
+Professional Film Project (PFP) for Editors Pro Course

 - Post Production Workflows and the Editor as a hub